Zhang Hua: Poetry

 Zhang Hua's poetry was admired by such people as Ruan Ji and Chen Liu (陳留).
 He was profoundly learned, and when he changed houses it took thirty carts to carry his library.
 Zhang Hua was the author of the Bowuzhi, a collection of articles on various topics of interest.
 It appears to have perished during the Song dynasty, and the modern work which passes under that name was probably compiled from extracts found in other books.

 Family and descendants

 Zhang Hua had two sons: Zhang Yi (張禕), who served as a Regular Mounted Attendant (散騎常侍); Zhang Wei (張韙), who served as a Mounted Gentleman (散騎侍郎).
 Both of them died together with their father and the rest of their families in May 300.
-Only one of Zhang Hua's grandsons, Zhang Yu (張輿), survived the purge.
+Only one of Zhang Hua's grandsons, Zhang Yu (張輿; son of Zhang Yi), survived the purge.
 He inherited his grandfather's peerage in 303, after his grandfather was posthumously rehabilitated.
+Zhang Yu's great-grandson Zhang Muzhi (张穆之) was the father of Zhang Shangrou (张尚柔), and the maternal grandfather of Emperor Wu of Liang.
+(Note: However, Zhang Shangrou's biography in Liang Shu contradicts itself by stating that her father Wang Muzhi was both a sixth-generation descendant of Zhang Hua and a great-grandson of Zhang Yu (Zhang Hua's grandson); if the latter is true, Zhang Muzhi would then be a fifth-generation descendant of Zhang Hua.
+Her biography in Nan Shi only mentioned that her father Wang Muzhi was a sixth-generation descendant of Zhang Hua.)

-Zhang Shangrou (张尚柔), mother of Emperor Wu of Liang, was a descendant (4x-great-granddaughter) of Zhang Hua.
+One of Zhang Hua's daughters was the spouse of Bian Cui (卞粹; died c.August 303).
+(Note: Per his son Bian Kun's (卞壸) biography in Jin Shu, Bian Cui was a son-in-law of Zhang Hua; it is unclear if Lady Zhang was Bian Kun's mother.
+Per Emperor Hui's biography in Jin Shu, Bian Cui was killed together with Li Han and Feng Sun (馮蓀) in the 7th month of the 2nd year of the Tai'an era; the month corresponds to 31 Jul to 28 Aug 303 in the Julian calendar.)